yhirose/cpp-peglib/README.md

 if (parser.parse("...", ast)) {
   cout << peg::ast_to_s(ast);

-  std::vector<std::string> exceptions = { "defenition1", "defenition2 };
-  ast = peg::AstOptimizer(true, exceptions).optimize(ast);
+  ast = parser.optimize_ast(ast);
   cout << peg::ast_to_s(ast);
 }
 ```

-`peg::AstOptimizer` removes redundant nodes to make a AST simpler.
+`optimize_ast` removes redundant nodes to make a AST simpler.
+If you want to disable this behavior from particular rules, `no_ast_opt` instruction can be used.

+It internally calls `peg::AstOptimizer` to do the job.
 You can make your own AST optimizers to fit your needs.

 See actual usages in the [AST calculator example](https://github.com/yhirose/cpp-peglib/blob/master/example/calc3.cc) and [PL/0 language example](https://github.com/yhirose/cpp-peglib/blob/master/pl0/pl0.cc).